Training ShapeMask on Cloud TPU (TF 2.x)

 The bucket location must be in the same region as your virtual machine (VM) and your TPU node.
 VMs and TPU nodes are located in specific zones, which are subdivisions within a region.

 The Cloud Storage bucket stores the data you use to train your model and the training results.
-The gcloud compute tpus execution-groups tool used in this tutorial sets up default permissions for the Cloud TPU Service Account you set up in the previous step.
+The gcloud compute tpus tpu-vm tool used in this tutorial sets up default permissions for the Cloud TPU Service Account you set up in the previous step.
 If you want finer-grain permissions, review the access level permissions.

 If you already have the COCO dataset prepared on a Cloud Storage bucket that is located in the zone you will be using to train the model, you can launch the TPU resources and prepare Cloud TPU for training.
 Otherwise, use the following steps to prepare the dataset.